Kwame Nkrumah University of Science and Technology

-Ranks

-In November 2019, KNUST was ranked as the best university in Ghana and West Africa by U.S. News & World Report.
-It was also ranked 14th in Africa and 706th in the world, with a global score of 42.4.
-In November 2020 it was ranked the best for the second time by U.S. News & World Report.
-This time it climbed 2 positions to be 12th best in Africa.

-The latest Times Higher Education impact ranking in 2022 adjudged KNUST as the best university in quality education in Africa and 14th globally.

 History

 Early history

 The Kumasi College of Technology opened officially on 22 January 1952 with 200 teacher training students transferred from Achimota, to form the nucleus of the new college.
 In October 1952, the School of Engineering and the Department of Commerce were established and the first students were admitted.
 A Pharmacy Department was established in January 1953, with the transfer of the former School of Pharmacy from Korle Bu Teaching Hospital, Accra, to the college.
 The department ran a two-year comprehensive course in Pharmacy leading to the award of the Pharmacy Board Certificate.
 A Department of Agriculture was opened in the same year to provide ad hoc courses of varying duration, from a few terms to three years, for the Ministry of Agriculture.
 A Department of General Studies was instituted to prepare students for the Higher School Certificate Examinations in Science and Arts subjects and to give instruction in subjects as requested by the other departments.

 From 1952 to 1955, the School of Engineering prepared students for professional qualifications only.
 In 1955, the school embarked on courses leading to the University of London Bachelor of Engineering External Degree Examinations.

 In 1957, the School of Architecture, Town Planning and Building was inaugurated.
 Its first students were admitted in January 1958, for professional course.

 As the college expanded, it was decided to make the Kumasi College of Technology a purely science and technology institution.
 In pursuit of this policy, the Teacher Training College, with the exception of the Art School, was transferred in January 1958, to the Winneba Training College; in 1959 the Commerce Department was transferred to Achimota to form the nucleus of the present School of Administration of the University of Ghana, Legon.